 When God’s people are in need, be ready to help them.

 “But in your hearts set apart Christ as Lord.
 Always be prepared to give an answer to everyone who asks you to give the reason for the hope that you have.
 But do this with gentleness and respect.”
-1 Peter 3:15 NIV.
+1 Peter 3:15.

 Jesus never planned for us to keep our faith locked inside ourselves.

-But the reason I love this verse so much is that it tells us we don’t have to knock people over the head with the Gospel or shout it obnoxiously.
+But the reason I love this verse so much is that it tells us we don’t have to knock people over the head with the Good News or shout it obnoxiously.
 (I hear so many people shouting these days…)

 We are to be ready to defend our faith, our lifestyle, and our Christian perspective.
-The caveat is to do it with a gentle and respectful manner.
+The caveat is to do it in a gentle and respectful manner.

 Amen!